ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Rain.
 Cloudy.
-High near 55, with temperatures falling to around 52 in the afternoon.
-North northeast wind around 14 mph, with
+High near 55, with temperatures falling to around 49 in the afternoon.
+North wind around 14 mph, with gusts
-         gusts as high as 24 mph.
-Chance of precipitation is 100%.<br></div>
+         as high as 24 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">